 If you're serious about cutting back on sugar, look at what you drink.
 Here's why:

 - A 375ml can of soft drink contains around 10 teaspoons of sugar and 650 kJ, equivalent to 2 thick slices of bread or a baked potato.
-Just one can takes you close to the suggested maximum for a woman for the day - around 11 level teaspoons of sugar (or 44 grams) a day which represents a ‘modest' sugar intake for a lightly-active female.
+Just one can takes you close to the suggested maximum for a woman for the day - around 11 level teaspoons of sugar (or 44 grams) a day which represents a ‘moderate' sugar intake for a lightly-active female.

 - A glass of fruit juice, even if labelled ‘no added sugar' or ‘natural', is also high in sugar, with around 5 teaspoons of sugar.
 Ditto for cordial.